FAOEuFMD/TOM-test/README.md

 ## Environment Setup

-Create an environment file for each of the different environments and copy the contents of the `.env.example` files in the root directory and the `frontend` and `backend` folders.
+Create an environment file for each of the different environments and copy the contents of the `.env.example` files in the `frontend` and `backend` folders as well as the root directory.

 ### 1. Development Environment